 John Halls died in 1756 and his brother Robert in 1774.
 They had no children and their surviving brother and sisters all lived in Suffolk, England (Mendlesham, Gipping and Wherstead).
 The executors of the estate were their neighbouring planters, Thomas Wheeler and Nathaniel Phillips, who were instructed to sell and dispose of the property “to the highest and best purchaser that they could get”, and then distribute the proceeds between the surviving family.
 Since Thomas Wheeler had pre-deceased Robert Halls, it may come as no surprise that the “most suitable purchaser” turned out to be Nathaniel Phillips, who was in need of a good grazing pen.
 This decision was contested in the courts but ended in favour of Phillips in 1781.
 Thereafter, Suffolk Park was associated with the nearby larger plantations of Phillipsfield and Pleasant Hill already held by Nathaniel Phillips.
 An indication of the comparative size of the plantations in 1816 is that the Pleasant Hill plantation had 258 slaves and 141 livestock, whereas Suffolk Park only had 46 slaves and 216 livestock, reflective of its greater importance as a “grazing pen”.
 Like many a successful planter before him, Nathaniel Phillips made his fortune and left Jamaica permanently in 1789 to become an absentee planter in Britain.
 He never returned to Jamaica but left his plantations there in the hands of managers.
 Phillips bought a landed estate in Wales and his two daughters married into nobility.

 Suffolk Park is in St Thomas; the easternmost parish in Jamaica.
 It is bordered to the north by Portland & to the west by St Andrew.
-The population in 2008 was around 100,000.
+The population in 2012 was 94,410.
 The parish covers an area of around 287 square miles & the capital city is Morant Bay.

 In 1664 the island was divided into seven administrative units known as parishes.
 Most of the parishes were named after governors of Jamaica, their wives, or British kings, with the addition of “Saint” beforehand if they were a first name.
 The parish of St Thomas was named after Thomas Hickman (Lord Windsor), Governor of Jamaica in 1661-1663.
 It was then named “St Thomas in the East” to distinguish it from the former “St Thomas in the Vale”.
 After 1866, when it absorbed the parish of St David, and St Thomas in the Vale also disappeared, it became plain St Thomas.